outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - bc variable interactions tend to occur on the same interfaces or in the same interaction levels/space, meaning variables will likely encounter the outputs of other variables, so when one variable outputs energy, another variable will be impacted by that
       - diffusion by adjacence (in some structural definition of similarity like similarity in position):
         - variable interactions tend to occur between adjacent structures (adjacent in some similarity, like similarity of position or similarity of inputs), meaning any energy outputs/overflows will be inputs to adjacent structures & will change those adjacent structures
-        - this has as a consequence 'diffusion by additivity':
+      - interaction & adjacence have as a consequence 'diffusion by additivity':
-          - variables that are similar can likely be added or similarly combined and are likely to have similar inputs
+        - variables that are similar can likely be added or similarly combined and are likely to have similar inputs, so they are interactive with the initial change in this way as well
       - diffusion by requirement
         - change in a semi-closed or closed system has to go somewhere, because very few functions can absorb change forever, so any structures that dont have enforced/protected stability will be changed by a particular change that is not handled by a change structure that diffuses the initial change in a more orderly way than a system-wide change cascade